comegrant/dbt_docs_test/projects/data-model/transform/models/silver/mloutputs/_mloutputs__docs.md

 {% enddocs %}

-{% docs column__model_version %}
+{% docs column__model_version_commit_sha %}

-The model version used to create the output
+The full commit SHA of the model version used to create the output

 {% enddocs %}

 {% docs column__preselector_error_vector %}

-The list of error values for each feature that the preselector takes into consideration
+The list of error values for each feature that the preselector takes into consideration.

+A measure of how much the preselector output deviates from the target value for this metric.
+The error is calculated as the absolute difference between the target and actual value, normalized to a 0-100 scale where 0 means no error (perfect match) and 100 means maximum possible error.

 {% enddocs %}